JonathanMEdwards/subtext10/doc/language.md

 repeat?(numbers & ~number)
 repeat?(& ~number)
 ```
-A `repeat` can be used inside a function or any do-block (`repeat?` if the block is conditional).
-It will make a recursive call to the containing do-block or function, but with all the arguments defaulting to their value in the current call, not their defined values as in a normal call.
+A `repeat` can be used inside any code block (`repeat?` if the block is conditional).
+It will make a recursive call to the containing code block (ignoring try, not, assert), but with all the arguments defaulting to their value in the current call, not their defined values as in a normal call.
 Thus in this example the `numbers` argument becomes just `& ~number` to append to the list that was passed in.

 ### Scanning